-The following is a chapter summary for “BDD Books – Discovery” by Gaspar Nagy and Seb Rose for an online book club.
+The following is a chapter summary for “The DevOps Handbook” by Gene Kim, Jez Humble, John Willis, and Patrick DeBois for an online book club.

 The book club is a weekly lunchtime meeting of technology professionals.
 As a group, the book club selects, reads, and discuss books related to our profession.
 Participants are uplifted via group discussion of foundational principles & novel innovations.
 Attendees do not need to read the book to participate.

 Background on The DevOps Handbook

 More than ever, the effective management of technology is critical for business competitiveness.
 For decades, technology leaders have struggled to balance agility, reliability, and security.
 The consequences of failure have never been greater―whether it’s the healthcare.gov debacle, cardholder data breaches, or missing the boat with Big Data in the cloud.

 And yet, high performers using DevOps principles, such as Google, Amazon, Facebook, Etsy, and Netflix, are routinely and reliably deploying code into production hundreds, or even thousands, of times per day.